RobCranfill/poweroff/README.md

 It also uses the [GPIOZero](https://gpiozero.readthedocs.io/en/stable/index.html#) package, which makes GPIO programming much easier.

-This code can be run stand-alone, in test mode, or installed as a Linux service, which is beyond the scope of this document, as they say.
+This code can be run stand-alone, in test mode, or installed as a Linux service; to run as a service, use the included service file (you may need to edit it slightly for your install).

 ## Notes